-The Human Resources office maintains current employee records and must be informed of any changes in name, address, marital status, number of children or other dependents in the immediate family, and/or tax withholding status.
-This information affects the amount of an employee's payroll deduction for federal withholding tax, insurance premiums and benefits.
+The Human Resources Office maintains current employee records and must be informed of any changes in name, address, marital status, number of children or other dependents in the immediate family, and/or tax withholding status.
+This information affects the amount of an employee's payroll deduction for federal withholding tax, insurance premiums, and benefits.

 An employee's personnel record is kept confidential to the maximum extent protected by law.
-Outside parties or agencies are not provided with information in employee personnel file unless specifically authorized by an employee in writing, or as required by law.
+Outside parties or agencies are not provided with information in employee personnel files unless specifically authorized by an employee in writing or as required by law.

-6.10 Changes of Name, Address, Phone Number, and Tax Information
+6.10 Change of Name, Address, Phone Number, or Tax Information

-Faculty members are expected to keep their Academic Dean, Department Chair, and the Office of the Provost informed of current addresses and telephone numbers.
+Faculty members are expected to keep their academic dean, department chair, and the Office of the Provost informed of current addresses and telephone numbers.

-The Human Resources office maintains current employee records and must be informed of any changes in name, address and/or tax withholding status.
-Tax exemption certificates should be kept up-to-date as employees gain or lose exemptions.
+The Human Resources Office maintains current employee records and must be informed of any changes in name, address and/or tax withholding status.
+Tax exemption certificates should be updated as employees gain or lose exemptions.